Platform ReviewUpdated 2026-04-18

 Risk Summary

-Durable removal projects can fail operationally (feedstock issues, processing downtime, QA failures, logistics), which can delay or reduce delivery versus contracted volumes.
+Durable removal projects can fail operationally through feedstock issues, processing downtime, QA failures, or logistics problems, which can delay or reduce delivery versus contracted volumes.

 Why It Matters

-Multi-year procurement commitments can miss targets, creating compliance/reporting gaps and reputational exposure if claims are premised on expected delivery schedules.
+Multi-year procurement commitments can miss targets, creating compliance and reporting gaps and reputational exposure if claims are premised on expected delivery schedules.

 Mitigation / Verification

-Diversify across suppliers/projects, require milestone-based delivery and reporting, and confirm remedies for under-delivery in the purchase agreement (substitution, refunds, make-goods).
+Diversify across suppliers and projects, require milestone-based delivery and reporting, and confirm remedies for under-delivery in the purchase agreement, including substitution rights, future-vintage delivery, refunds, buffer support, or other make-goods.

-• Refusal to provide a clear fee schedule and per-tonne pricing breakdown (including platform fees/markups)
+• Refusal to provide a clear fee schedule and per-tonne pricing breakdown including platform fees and markups

-• Inability to describe verification cadence, evidence outputs, and what is independently audited vs self-reported
+• Inability to describe verification cadence, evidence outputs, and what is independently audited versus self-reported

 • Unwillingness to provide contractual remedies for under-delivery or disputed delivery evidence

-• Overreliance on marketing claims without concrete documentation, audit artifacts, or methodology references
+• Overreliance on marketing claims without concrete documentation, audit artifacts, methodology references, or certification workflow detail

 • Supplier concentration risk with no credible diversification pathway for your required volumes